KieArm/house-marketplace/README.md

 # House Marketplace Demo

-Propert sale/rental demo app with React, router and Firebase with Google Auth.
+Property for sale or rent marketplace demo built with React, Router and Firebase with Google Auth.

 [Live Demo](https://house-marketplace-kiearm.vercel.app/)